 Is there a trailer for Batwoman Season 2?

+Unfortunately not.
 While the other Arrowverse shows, like The Flash and Supergirl, have been made available on Netflix a week after their season finales, The CW has a different deal for newer shows like Batwoman.
-That sadly means no Netflix.
+However, the series is streaming on HBO Max.